alxblzd/alxblzd.github.io/_posts/2025-10-24-wiki-wireguard-vpn.md

----
-title: "[Wiki] WireGuard VPN"
-author: "Alxblzd"
-date: 2025-10-24 09:12:00 +0200
-categories: [Networking, VPN]
-tags: [wireguard, vpn, network, security, encryption]
-render_with_liquid: false
----

-# WireGuard VPN

 ## What is WireGuard?

-WireGuard is a modern, fast, and secure VPN protocol designed to be simpler and more efficient than traditional VPN solutions like IPsec and OpenVPN.
-It uses state-of-the-art cryptography and aims to be easy to configure and deploy.
+WireGuard is a modern, fast, and secure VPN protocol they say, designed to be simpler and more efficient than traditional VPN solutions like IPsec and OpenVPN.

 - Designed by Jason A. Donenfeld
 - Merged into the Linux kernel 5.6 (March 2020)
 - Available for Linux, Windows, macOS, BSD, iOS, and Android
-- Significantly smaller codebase compared to OpenVPN and IPsec
+- Significantly smaller codebase compared to OpenVPN and IPsec (~4,000 lines of code)

 ## Key Features

 ### Performance
 - Extremely fast due to minimal overhead and efficient cryptography
 - Runs in kernel space on Linux for optimal performance
+- 3-5x throughput improvements over OpenVPN in identical hardware configurations
 - Low latency and high throughput
-- Minimal battery impact on mobile devices

 ### Security
-- Uses modern cryptographic primitives by default
 - No cipher suite negotiation - prevents downgrade attacks
-- Perfect forward secrecy with regular key rotation
-- Smaller attack surface due to minimal codebase (~4,000 lines of code)
+- Smaller attack surface due to minimal codebase
+- Silent protocol - doesn't respond to unauthenticated packets (prevents enumeration attacks)

 ### Simplicity
-- Simple configuration with minimal parameters
 - Easy to audit due to small codebase
-- Silent protocol - doesn't respond to unauthenticated packets
 - Stateless by design - roams seamlessly between networks
+- Negligible maintenance overhead

 ## Cryptography